 When you think of it this way, emotions like trust, image, confidence and leadership all come into play.
 How very human.
 In fact, this emotional connection can be even more intense than one made during a Business to Consumer interaction.
 After all, the people making decisions in this context have a lot more riding on the outcome than the average consumer.

-Having clear brand values will give decision makers an understanding of the kind of people behind the business and convince them it’s a company they can trust with their own company’s money and productivity.
+Having clear brand values will give decision makers an understanding of the kind of people behind the business and convince them it’s a business they can trust with their own company’s money and productivity.
 This is just as important as your offer or quality of your product.

 What’s more, marketing techniques that we generally just apply to B2C communications are just as effective and important for leads and conversions.
-The difference is, with B2C communication the purchase is where the lead generation starts and end, however with B2B this process is often much longer and more involved.
-So it’s crucial that each form of communication (email marketing, landing pages, social or content marketing) is focused on relationship building and representing the strength of your brand above all else.
+The difference is, with B2C communication the purchase is where the lead generation starts and end, however with B2B this process is often longer and more involved.
+It’s crucial that each form of communication (email marketing, landing pages, social or content marketing) is focused on relationship building and representing the strength of your brand above all else.
 You can only establish a relationship with that human on the other side of the screen with a compatible and trustworthy connection.
 Trust me, or ask your exes.

 As you can imagine, before the decision maker decides to do business with your company, before they put their own job on the line, they’re going to ask themselves some questions.
 Who are the people behind this business?
 What do they stand for?
 Is that what I believe in?
 Do they understand exactly what my problem is?
 Of course, what they’re ultimately asking themselves is, can I trust them?

-We’re all human, people.
+We’re all human.
 Let’s start thinking H2H.